 The College provides ongoing drug and alcohol awareness programs.
 Educational programs are included in first-time and transfer orientation sessions and the Educational Opportunity Program's Summer Program.
 Community Directors and Community Advocates receive extensive information about alcohol and drug use during their training.
-Drug and alcohol education is one of the topics covered in a mandatory class for all first-year student athletes and is also included in the first-year seminars taught by Student Support Services Staff.

-Ongoing educational programs are offered by the Fraternity/Sorority Life Office and Campus Housing & Community Living.
+All fraternities and sororities participate in the annual Fraternal Summit on Risk Management and Harm Reduction where they explore alcohol and drug policies and prevention tactics.
 For faculty and staff, the College has instituted a mandatory Drug and Alcohol- Free Workplace Training and a policy that is disseminated annually to all employees.

 Dissemination of pertinent information will continue to occur for all members of the campus community.

-Confidential counseling and referral for treatment for alcohol and drug conditions is available to students at the Student Health and Counseling Center and employees at the Employee Assistance Program.
+Confidential counseling and referral for treatment for alcohol and drug conditions is available to students at the Student Health and Counseling Center, and employees at the Employee Assistance Program.
 In addition, the Champlain Valley Family Center for Drug Treatment and Youth Services provides counseling and other services to SUNY Plattsburgh's students.

-For more information about the College's educational programs required under the Drug-Free Schools and Communities Act (DFSCA), please see the most recent DFSCA biennial review report, a copy of which can be requested by contacting the Student Conduct Office at (518) 564-3282.
+For more information about the College's educational programs required under the Drug-Free Schools and Communities Act (DFSCA), please see the campus' Drug Free Schools Campus Notice appended to this report, and the most recent DFSCA biennial review report, a copy of which can be requested by contacting the Student Conduct Office at (518) 564-3282.